ChristianPritz/paw_statistics/README.md

 ```

 ---
+## Known issues

+• The deployed model (model_torch.pt) performs less accurately than the Detectron2 version (model.pth) due to limitations in model tracing, resulting in:
+  – a higher false-negative rate
+  – increased keypoint and bounding box placement error
+• reduced accuracy when paws are closely spaced

 ## Optional Detectron2 installation
 If you want use the detectron2 model (model.pth) for custom keypoint segmentation please install detectron2 according to the installation page: https://detectron2.readthedocs.io/en/latest/tutorials/install.html